Char d’Assaut Schneider

-The idea of the Char d’Assaut Schneider (or Schneider CA) had been developed under the aegis of General Estienne, who imagined an armoured tractor to tow armoured sledges carrying troops across the Western Front battlefields in a shock strike on German ditches.
+The idea of the Char d’Assaut Schneider (or Schneider CA) had been developed under the aegis of General Estienne, who imagined an armored tractor to tow armored sledges carrying troops across the Western Front battlefields in a shock strike on German ditches.

-For the groundwork of the armoured tractor Estienne suggested making use of the track and chassis of the U.s. Holt farming tractor which at this days in 1915 turning into an extensively employed artillery tractor.
+For the groundwork of the armored tractor Estienne suggested making use of the track and chassis of the U.s. Holt farming tractor which at these days in 1915 turning into an extensively employed artillery tractor.

 By simply speaking straight to General Joffre, the French C-inC, Estienne managed to get assistance for his proposal, and the armament company Schneider became associated as the development bureau.

 The initial plans required 200 Schneider CA’s by the end of 1916, nevertheless design and manufacturing were so time-consuming that it was not before the middle of 1917 that significant tanks were ready for action.

 The Schneider CA appeared as what was fundamentally an armored container placed over a basically unaltered Holt tractor suspension and track.
 The container equipped a pair of machine guns along with a short 75-mm M1897 (2.95-in) gun to the right side forward.
 The engine produced 55 hp (41 kW) and was supplied from a pair of petrol tanks which were placed close to the machine-gun mountings.